Linux Commands Helper

 The grep command is used to search text using patterns and prints lines that match the specified pattern.

-Read More →rm Command - Remove Files or Directories
+Read More →tr Command - Translate or delete characters

-The rm command is used to delete files and directories from the file system.
+The tr command is used to translate or delete characters from input provided.

 Read More →echo Command - Display a Line of Text